ArtOfCode-/concaten/README.md

   Words like `if`, `{`, and `puts` so we can play with the language at all.
   * When designing/adding arrays, add the same methods to `CodeBlock`
   * If necessary, create `ctno_mk_` family to automatically create things
-  * Some of this might be done during 0.8 to facilitate testing.
 * [ ] Misc. required updates as needed - 0.11
   * [ ] Thorough code review
     Finding places where the code is needlessly complicated, duplicated, or